-As you prepare for this next stage in your Columbia experience, we would like to remind you of several opportunities to stay connected to Columbia and your peers, as well as resources you will continue to have access to as a Columbia alumnus/a.
+Upon graduation, you will join a global community of nearly 300,000 alumni.
+As you prepare for this stage in your Columbia experience, you have numerous opportunities to stay connected to Columbia and your peers, as well as resources you may continue to access as a Columbia alumnus/a.

-The information on this page is not exhaustive, and we encourage you to learn more from the Columbia College Office of Alumni Affairs and Development or the Columbia Engineering Office of Alumni and Development.
+The information on this page is not exhaustive.
+We encourage you to learn more from the Columbia College Office of Alumni Affairs and Development or the Columbia Engineering Office of Alumni and Development.

 - Alumni Associations